trevorcrupi/sq-localization/README.md

 })
 ```

 This is used by the <Text /> component to decide what to dynamically render.
 This is all that's needed to get up and running with simple localization.
+I recommend separating the language objects into separate .js files and importing them for better separation and readability.

 To start using localization, just use the <Text /> component as follows: